CT Digital Scholarship Exchange

 The Connecticut Digital Scholarship Exchange is a collaborative program hosted by Connecticut College and Trinity College.
-Designed to create opportunities for faculty to learn about digital scholarship, both institutions will host workshops, tours, and other events to introduce interested faculty to different digital scholarship approaches and discuss core competencies in project management and sustainability.
-A full slate of events will be announced in this continually updated space throughout the academic year 2022-2023.
+Designed to create opportunities for faculty to learn about digital scholarship, both institutions will host workshops, tours, and other events to introduce interested faculty, students, and staff to different digital scholarship approaches and discuss core competencies in project management and sustainability.
+A full slate of events will be announced in this continually updated space throughout the academic year 2023-2024.

-External faculty to both institutions are welcome.
+External faculty, students, and staff to both institutions are welcome.
 Both institutions hope the exchange will foster a vibrant digital scholarship community in Connecticut.
 Co-directors of the project include:

 Lyndsay Bratton, Assistant Director for Digital Scholarship